 Swampscott 85, Gloucester 51: Melinda Wilson (shot put, discus), Nancy Do (long jump, high jump), Aisling Dennehy (triple jump, 400) and Sarah Kelley (800, low hurdles) all won two events as the Big Blue prevailed.
 Also winning events were Vy Le (high hurdles), Shauna King (javelin) and Tiara Smith-Matthews (100).

 BC High 4, St. John’s Prep 1: The Eagles (7-1) dropped their first league match of the season with Dan Cunningham winning (6-1, 6-0) at No. 3 singles.
 Both doubles matches went to three sets, but the B.C.
-High managed to win them both and will likely share the Catholic Conference title with St. John’s, which won the first meeting earlier in the season.
+High managed to win them both and will likely share the Catholic Conference title with St. John’s.

 Hamilton-Wenham 5, Matignon 0: Third singles player Kobi Najuchi (6-3, 6-2) and doubles team Al vonStaats/Scotty Hughes (6-0, 6-0) earned their first varsity wins as the Generals improved to 4-1.
 Also winning were Woody Watson (6-0, 6-0) and Drew Nekeroski (6-0, 6-2) and the team of Adam Celata/Tijs vanMaarens (6-0, 6-0).